 Medco has a broad network of pharmacies throughout the United States, Puerto Rico and the U.S. Virgin Islands.
-To request a list of participating pharmacies, visit the Medco website or call Medco at 1-800-988-4125.
+To request a list of participating pharmacies, visit www.medco.com or call Medco at 1-800-988-4125.

 Retail Drug Coverage